Gnkgo/summaries/parallel-programming/PProgSummary.md

 - Asynchronous + blocking: wait until your crush texts you back.
 - Asynchronous + non-blocking: send an E-Mail and continue working until you get a response.

 In the actor model, messages are sent in an **asynchronous, non-blocking fashion**. --> The sender places the message into the buffer of the receiver and continues execution.
-In contrast, when the sender sends **syncrhonous-messages**, it blocks until the message has been received.
+In contrast, when the sender sends **synchronous-messages**, it blocks until the message has been received.

 MPI collects processes into groups, where each group can have multiple **colors**.
 A